rubenvar/csv-reader/README.md

 ## How to use

-1. In Firefox, head to [the extension page](https://addons.mozilla.org/addon/csv-reader/) and install it.
-(Sorry, Chrome extension coming soon).
+1. Head to the extension page(in [Chrome](https://chrome.google.com/webstore/detail/csv-reader/dnioinfbhmclclfdbcnlfgbojdpdicde) or [Firefox](https://addons.mozilla.org/es/firefox/addon/csv-reader/)) and install it.
 2. Head to any `.csv` data page.
 3. Click on the extension icon, fill the form:
    1. Choose the _separator_.